 - Whisk together the flours in a medium bowl.
 In the bowl of an electric mixer fitted with the paddle attachment, beat the butter, sugar, and salt on medium until smooth and creamy but not fluffy, about 1 minute.
 Stir in cocoa nibs and vanilla.
 Add the flours and mix until no steaks of flour remain.
 Scrape the dough together onto a work surface lined with plastic wrap, knead a few times to mix until smooth.

-- Roll the dough into a 12 by 2-inch (30 by 5cm) log.
-Bundle the log in the plastic wrap, twisting the ends tightly to help even out the shape, and refrigerate for at least 2 hours or preferably overnight.
+- Roll the dough into a 12 by 2 inch (30 by 5 cm) log.
+Bundle the log in the plastic wrap, twisting the ends tightly to help even out the shape, and refrigerate for at least 2 hours, preferably overnight.
 To help maintain its round shape, refrigerate the log in an empty paper towel roll or tall drinking glass.

 - Heat the oven to 350ºF (175ºC), with racks in the upper and lower thirds.
 Line two large rimmed baking sheets with parchment paper.

-- Bake the cookies until they are beginning to turn brown at the edges, about 14 minutes, rotating the pans from top to bottom, back to front, halfway through the baking time.
+- Bake the cookies until the edges begin to brown, about 14 minutes, rotating the pans from top to bottom, back to front, halfway through the baking time.
 Let the cookies cool completely on the baking sheets on a rack.
 The cookies improve with time and can be stored in an airtight container for at least 1 month.

 Maria says